-Repository Versions (Branches)
+Repository Versions (Branches & Tags)

-DevGuard tracks vulnerabilities across multiple branches within each repository, mirroring your Git workflow.
-Like GitLab’s branch management, DevGuard scans and manages security findings independently per branch—enabling separate vulnerability tracking for production, development, and feature branches.
+DevGuard tracks vulnerabilities across multiple branches or tags within each repository, mirroring your Git workflow.
+Like Git’s branch and tag management, DevGuard scans and manages security findings independently per branch or tag — enabling separate vulnerability tracking for production, development, and feature branches.

 Independent Vulnerability Management

-Each branch maintains its own vulnerability findings, risk assessments, and remediation status.
 A vulnerability fixed in main doesn’t automatically resolve in develop—branches are tracked independently.

-Why: Different branches contain different code and dependencies.
-A feature branch might introduce new dependencies with vulnerabilities not present in main.
+new dependencies with vulnerabilities not present in main.
 Production branches might use different versions than development.

 Example: main uses express@4.18.2 (patched), while develop uses express@4.17.1 (vulnerable).
-DevGuard tracks the vulnerability in develop while showing main as fixed.
+DevGuard tracks the

 Vulnerability Handling Per Branch